Phase I (September 13, 2018)

 Phase IV (February, 2019)

-During a conference involving a larger set of stakeholders from across the university community, participants will review and discuss the concept papers before taking part in various exercises designed to create a “Preferred Future” for the university, ideas that will be used to create the first draft of a Vision Statement in the strategic plan.
+On March 29, the PTF hosted a Vision conference that included a large set of stakeholders from across the university community, participants reviewed the concept papers before taking part in various exercises designed to create a “Preferred Future” for the university, ideas for the first draft of the strategic plan.

 Phase V (April, 2019)

-In this phase, the PTF creates a broad implementation plan for the institution, creating a set of strategic goals and action plans for each strategic theme.
+On May 3, during the Vision Conference, the PTF created a broad implementation plan for the institution, creating a set of strategic goals and action plans for each strategic theme.